 |1: Protecting Human Health|

 The chart above shows the number of days the air quality was deemed unhealthy for sensitive groups, including children, the elderly, and people with lung or heart diseases.
 The increased numbers in 2012 and beyond is due to the installation of the North Pole monitoring site.
-In 2018, all but three exceedances were man-made.
-The three naturally caused exceedances were due to a high wind event in the Mat-Su Valley and to interior Alaska wildfire smoke (FNSB).
-31 of the 33 events were recorded in the Fairbanks North Star Borough, two exceedances were recorded in the Matanuska-Susitna Valley at the Butte and Palmer sites.
+In 2020, 30 exceedances occurred in the Fairbanks North Star Borough, one occurred in the City and Borough of Juneau, and one occurred in the Matanuska-Susitna Borough.
+All 32 of these exceedances were man-made, due to winter-time surface inversions trapping wood smoke and industry pollution near the surface.
+Additionally, smoke from fireworks contributed to the exceedances seen on December 31, 2020 in Fairbanks and Juneau.
+There were no naturally caused exceedances in 2020 in Alaska.
 Since 2000, no violations of the CO standards have been recorded.

 |2: Protecting the Environment|